 Marine litter is a global problem with, as yet, no solution(1).
 At the start of the Decade of the Ocean, we are still collectively generating around 13 million tonnes of plastic waste from terrestrial and marine industries, that ultimately end up in our seas and the global ocean each year.
 These extraordinary quantities of enduring plastic litter are becoming increasingly well documented, along with the resulting range of ecological, economic, and human health impacts.

-The initial research will focus on understanding marine litter conditions in a pre-determined location on the West coast of Scotland based on the most recent scientific and third-sector observations(2,3).
+The initial research will focus on understanding marine litter conditions in Oban (Argyll) and near to Dumfries (Dumfries and Galloway), situated on the West coast of Scotland based on the most recent scientific and third-sector observations(2,3).
 The combined topology, geography, currents, weather and population densities/remoteness means that this region hosts litter sinks where large quantities of rubbish have accumulated, untouched for decades, and/or where large amounts of rubbish accumulate during each winter storm season.
 Many of the foreshores are cobbled but do also include stretches of sand and marram grass, thus presenting different surfaces and conditions to study how litter is trapped, retained and released.
 The west coast has significant local marine industry activity including fishing and aquaculture.
 However, it is also exposed to materials coming from further afield, with beached objects identified as originating from the Isle of Man, the island of Ireland, southern European and American Atlantic coasts and coastal water(3).

-Following the initial survey, regular observations will be made of arrivals, movements and departures of litter items, documenting the effects of spring/neap tides, varying wind directions/strengths and storm surges.
-Methods will be developed to estimate the origins and ages of materials where possible.
-For example, patterns of distribution (e.g. clusters of domestic debris) may indicate the erosion of a previously buried midden; and manufacturers’ marks and branding can help identify the origins and ages of some items.
-Degrees and types of biomass accumulation on fishing/aquaculture gear may also provide information on time spent in the ocean environment and origins, e.g. the size of bivalves or the presence of non-native species.
+The initial survey will be conducted based on some of the OSPAR protocols.
+Drones will be flown (where possible) to obtain an overview of the area of interest, followed by stills images being captured every ~2 – 5 m using a standard digital camera.
+Regular observations will be undertaken documenting the arrivals, movement and departures of litter items.
+This will be combined with investigating the beaches pre- and post- storm events to evaluate changes.
+Comparisons will be made between the two regions of interest.
+Methods will be developed at SAMS to estimate the origins and ages of materials where possible based on litter items already collected.
+For example, patterns of distribution (e.g., clusters of domestic debris) may indicate the erosion of a previously buried midden; and manufacturers’ marks and branding can help identify the origins and ages of some items.
+Degrees and types of biomass accumulation on fishing/aquaculture gear may also provide information on time spent in the ocean environment and origins, e.g., the size of bivalves or the presence of non-native species.

 References: